2019 Board Officers

 For Sidne, the IRC matters because promoting increased understanding of and appreciation for global affairs throughout the greater Kansas City region informs our society, increasing economic, social, and cultural opportunities for all.

-Mike taught for 15 years on the health administration faculty of the Bloch School of Management at UMKC.
-Earlier, he was involved in development and management of the first prepaid medical plan in the Midwest.
-He lived as a volunteer and staffer in the Peace Corps, including six years in Southeast Asia and two years in Africa.
-He has consulted widely in the US and abroad on health policy and organization.
+Following many years in the health care field, Mike taught on the health administration faculty of the Bloch School of Management at UMKC.
+Earlier in his career, he served as a volunteer and senior staffer in the Peace Corps, including six years in Southeast Asia and two years in Africa.
+He has consulted widely in the U.S. and abroad on health policy and organization.

 For Mike, the IRC matters because international understanding and foreign policy education are of critical importance as the world becomes smaller.
 A public that is misinformed or uninformed on these matters can be a threat to the economic and political survival of the country.
 The IRC can be an antidote to this affliction.